Jensen2k/wp-image-markers/readme.txt

 - Eye-catching and friendly
 - Drag drop markers
 - Easy to clone, edit, remove a marker
-- Add image icon, font icon, text to icon
+- Use image icon, font icon or text
 - Optional markers color
 - MCE editor in tooltip, it can also connect to post, page, product or any post types
 - Two events to show tooltip (Hover and Click)